Micrurus nigrocinctus

 Micrurus nigrocinctus, commonly known as the Central American coral snake, is a species of a highly venomous snake in the family Elapidae.
 The species is endemic to Latin America from southern Mexico, Central America, to north Colombia.
-There are six recognized subspecies, including the nominate subspecies described here.
+There are five recognized subspecies, including the nominate subspecies described here.

 Common names

-Common names for M. nigrocinctus include Central American coral snake, and in Spanish: serpiente-coralillo centroamericana, coral centroamericana, coralillo, gargantilla, salviara, limlim, babaspul, and coral macho.
+Common names for Micrurus nigrocinctus include Central American coral snake, and in Spanish: serpiente-coralillo centroamericana, coral centroamericana, coralillo, gargantilla, salviara, limlim, babaspul, and coral macho.

 Description

-The Central American coral snake is capable of growing to a total length (including tail) of 115 cm, but most are closer to 65 cm.
-It has smooth scales, a rounded head, and eyes with round pupils.
-Its color pattern can vary from two-colored to three-colored, with black, yellow and red banding.
+The Central American coral snake is capable of growing to a total length (tail included) of 115 cm, but most are closer to 65 cm.
+It has smooth dorsal scales, a rounded head, and the pupil of the eye is round.
+Its color pattern can vary from two-colored to three-colored, with black, yellow and red rings.
 The snout is black.
-Halfway the head, there is usually a yellow ring (in three-colored specimens) or a red ring (in bi-colored specimens).
-Color pattern on the body consists of often fairly broad red bands separated by much narrower sets of yellow-black-yellow bands.
-The numbers of black bands on the body may vary from 10 to 24, and an additional 3 to 8 on the tail.
+On the head, there is usually a yellow parietal band (in three-colored specimens) or a red parietal band (in bi-colored specimens).
+The color pattern on the body consists of often fairly broad red rings separated by much narrower sets of yellow-black-yellow rings.
+The number of black rings on the body may vary from 10 to 24, with an additional 3 to 8 on the tail.
+Males have supraanal tubercles.